-History, philosophy, and general principles are considered as basic to the development of different www.esu.edu Physical Education 151 patterns or organizations for effective supervision.
+History, philosophy, and general principles are considered as basic to the development of different patterns or organizations for effective supervision.
 The course includes a survey of the problems confronted in supervision, and a critical analysis of the full scope of methods available for solving such problems.
 Emphasis is placed upon the various aspects of human relations in supervisory function.
 Evaluation techniques, characteristics, and areas are reviewed and analyzed.